-Please refer to Appendix E for the complete SWH screening and Map 3 for specific location of Barn Swallow observation locations.
+Please refer to Appendix E and Maps 6-1 to 6-4 for the complete SWH screening.

-3.4.2.
+3.4.3.
 Woodlands

 Woodlands are defined by the County of Wellington (2024) as "treed areas that provide environmental and economic benefits to both the private landowner and the general public, such as erosion prevention, hydrologic and nutrient cycling, provision of clean air and the long-term storage of carbon, provision of wildlife habitat, outdoor recreational opportunities, and the sustainable harvest of a wide range of woodland products.
 Woodlands include treed areas, woodlots or forested areas and vary in their level of significance at the local, regional and provincial levels."